top of page

 • Lemon or orange zest

-Why is olive oil good for you?
+Why is extra virgin olive oil good for you?

-• Antioxidant benefits: Olive oil is packed with antioxidants like vitamin E and polyphenols, which help combat harmful free radicals in your body.
+• Olive oil is packed with antioxidants like vitamin E and polyphenols, which help combat harmful free radicals in your body.
 Free radicals are unstable molecules that can damage cells.
 Antioxidants help neutralise these free radicals, promoting overall health and well-being.

-Start with a small amount of infused olive oil and see how it feels for you.
+Start slowly and listen to your body: Start with a small amount of infused olive oil and see how it feels for you.
 Everyone's tolerance to fats can vary, especially if you've had bowel surgery or other digestive issues.
 Always consult with your healthcare team about what's best for your individual needs and before making significant changes to your diet.

 Additional Considerations and Personalised Guidance